Sevii/agent-marketplace/plugins/elevator-music/README.md

 ## Configuration

-TODO: Add configuration instructions
+## Music Info

-## Implementation Status
+Song: Quiet Floors

-This plugin is currently a stub with the following structure in place:
+This song is a derivative of an audio sample I created with GarageBand.
-- Plugin manifest (.claude-plugin/plugin.json)
+Then I used Suno to transform that sample into the song.
-- Hooks configuration (hooks/hooks.json)
+This was done using a paid Suno account granting me commercial and non-personal use of the output audio.

-Implementation of the actual music playback functionality is pending.
+For questions or other license concerns email me via nick@sledgeworx.io

 ## License

-MIT
+MIT except for music